-Frances-Anne Solomon is an award-winning filmmaker, writer, producer, curator, and entrepreneur in film, TV, radio, theatre, and new media.
+A trailblazer in the film and television industry, Frances-Anne Solomon is an award-winning film and television director, curator, and businesswoman.
 Born in England of Trinidadian parents, she was raised and educated in the Caribbean and Canada before moving to Great Britain where she built a successful career with the BBC as a TV Drama Producer and Executive

 Productions included Love Is the Devil: Study for a Portrait of Francis Bacon (1998) by John Maybury and Speak Like a Child (1998) by John Akomfrah, both of which she executive produced for the BBC.
 She also produced and directed films and television programs through her production company Leda Serene Films.
 Frances-Anne moved back to Toronto in 2000 where she continues to create, write, direct and produce her own projects.